-Preheat oven to 400 degrees.
-Mix breadcrumbs, chopped almonds, salt and pepper and place in shallow bowl.
+Preheat oven to 400 degrees F. Mix breadcrumbs, chopped almonds, salt and pepper and place in shallow bowl.
 Place flour in another shallow bowl and the beaten eggs in a third shallow bowl.
 Dredge each cutlet into the flour, then the egg wash, and finally the almond-breadcrumb mixture.

 Instructions for Applesauce: